cockroachdb/docs/v19.1/query-behavior-troubleshooting.md

 -   Check for [transaction contention](performance-best-practices-overview.html#understanding-and-avoiding-transaction-contention).

--   Use `UUID` instead of `SERIAL` to distribute the .
+-   Use `UUID` instead of `SERIAL` to auto-generate unique IDs.
 See [UUID Best practices](performance-best-practices-overview.html#unique-id-best-practices) for more information.

 ## INSERT/UPDATE statements are slow